DanielvandeVelde/project-1-1819/README.md

 - [x] Make exporting possible in a ready-to-print format (.stl)
 - [x] Fix the printing proportions (probably a .obj error)
 - [x] Extruding text so it's print-ready even without texture.
+- [ ] Apparently I broke the ISBN-search somehwere along the way
 - [ ] Test the printing process, there are probably some ~~minor~~ major flaws.
+- [ ] Speed up the process by creating objects and importing them instead of letter the browser create them

 ## Sources
 [OBA-API](https://zoeken.oba.nl/?uilang=en)